 - Powder for Solution

 Therapeutic Class: Antiprotozoal

-Uses For pentamidine
+Uses for pentamidine

 Pentamidine is used to treat Pneumocystis carinii pneumonia (PCP), a very serious kind of pneumonia.
 This kind of pneumonia occurs commonly in patients whose immune system is not working normally, such as cancer patients, transplant patients, and patients with acquired immune deficiency syndrome (AIDS).
-In addition, your doctor may prescribe pentamidine for some other medical problems caused by protozoa. pentamidine may also be used for other conditions as determined by your doctor.
+In addition, your doctor may prescribe pentamidine for some other medical problems caused by protozoa.
+Pentamidine may also be used for other conditions as determined by your doctor.

 Pentamidine may cause some serious side effects.
 Before you begin treatment with pentamidine, you and your doctor should talk about the good pentamidine will do as well as the risks of using it.